lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 Boilerplate code to mock axios.
 \end{center}

 ... in every test.
+And we'd have more confidence, further down the dependency chain.

 ## Mock Service Worker

 A new library has come into the scene relatively recently - Mock Service Worker, or `msw` for short.
-This does exactly what is discussed above - it operates one level lower than `axios`, mocking the actual network request!How `msw` works will not be explained here, but you can learn more on the [website](https://mswjs.io/): https://mswjs.io/.
-One of the cool features is that you can use it both for tests in a Node.js environment, and in a browser for local development.
+This does exactly what is discussed above - it operates one level lower than `axios`, mocking the actual network request!
+How `msw` works will not be explained here, but you can learn more on the [website](https://mswjs.io/): https://mswjs.io/.
+One of the cool features is that you can use it both for tests in a Node.js environment and in a browser for local development.

 Let's try it out.
 Basic usage is like this: